cngJo/astro-turborepo/README.md

-# Turborepo starter
+# Turborepo Astro implementation

-This is an official npm starter turborepo.
+This is based an the official npm starter turborepo, but with some additions.

 ## What's inside?